maydayv7/dotfiles/README.md

 #### Branches
 There are two branches, `stable` and `develop`.
 The `stable` branch can be used at any time, and consists of configuration that builds without failure, but the `develop` branch is a bleeding-edge testbed, and is not recommended to be used.
 Releases are always made from the `stable` branch after it has been extensively tested

-Please see the [docs](./docs/README.md) directory for additional information about my dotfiles
+See the [docs](./docs/README.md) directory for additional information about my dotfiles